Minor Programs / Areas of Special Interest (ASI)

 MIMIMUM GPA - 2.0

-A 2.0 grade point average, including all Mines graded courses used for the ASI, must be met in order to receive the ASI designation on the transcript.
+A 2.0 grade point average, including all CSM graded courses used for the ASI, must be met in order to receive the ASI designation on the transcript.
 Transfer credit hours do not factor into the ASI grade point average.